Dr Lowitja O’Donoghue AC CBE DSG

 Having grown up on a camp outside Darwin in the 1950s, Pat has led national and international efforts to achieve justice for First Nations people as well as key health organisations including the National Aboriginal Community Controlled Health Organisation (NACCHO) and the Aboriginal Medical Services Alliance Northern Territory.

 With an extensive career spanning community development, service delivery, policy formation, and research ethics, Pat was instrumental in the founding and development of Lowitja Institute, Australia’s national Aboriginal and Torres Strait Islander community controlled health research institute.
-She was its long-standing chair for almost two decades, and is now co-patron, alongside our namesake Dr Lowitja O’Donoghue.
+She was its long-standing chair for almost two decades, and is now co-patron, alongside our namesake, the late Dr Lowitja O’Donoghue.

 Pat was appointed an Officer of the Order of Australia (AO) in 2014 for distinguished service to the Indigenous community as a social justice advocate, particularly through promoting improved health, and educational and protection outcomes for children.